Misterio77/drupal-12factor/README.md

 docker build .
 ```

-The image contains all the source code and dependencies, and has `nginx` +
+The image contains all the source code and dependencies, and runs `serve.sh`
-`php-fpm` setup to serve everything.

-The code and dependencies are set up in different layers, so changing the
-source code rebuilding does not redownload dependencies.
+upon starting the container.

 ### Run